isomerpages/moe-meridianpri/_useful-links/Learning Portals/Singapore Student Learning Space.md

 **Frequently Asked Questions**
 <p align="justify">Q1 : I have forgotten my password.
-What should I do?</p>
+What should I do?
-<p align="justify">3 Ways to reset password.</p>
+<br>3 Ways to reset password.
-<p align="justify">a) Reset via email.
+<br>a) Reset via email.
 Please remember the email address used during your first setup.
-If you cannot see the email in your inbox, it may be in the spam or junk email folder.</p>
+If you cannot see the email in your inbox, it may be in the spam or junk email folder.

-<p align="justify">b) Reset via answering security questions</p>
+<br>b) Reset via answering security questions

-<p align="justify">c) Call SLS helpdesk at Tel:  6702 6513</p>
+<br>c) Call SLS helpdesk at Tel:  6702 6513</p>

 <p align="justify">Q2 : I have forgotten my username.
-What should I do?</p>
+What should I do?
-<p align="justify">The format of your user name is a combination of the first 5 characters of your Name, the last 4 digits and the letter of your NRIC/FIN/BC, e.g. (RACHE1234Z).</p>
+<br>The format of your user name is a combination of the first 5 characters of your Name, the last 4 digits and the letter of your NRIC/FIN/BC, e.g. (RACHE1234Z).

-<p align="justify">In rare cases, two or more students might share the same 10 characters.
-In such cases, their username may be affixed with a number, e.g. (RACHE1234Z\_01).</p>
+<br>In rare cases, two or more students might share the same 10 characters.
+In such cases, their username may be affixed with a number, e.g. (RACHE1234Z\_01).

-<p align="justify">If you are still not sure of your username, please approach your teacher.</p>
+<br>If you are still not sure of your username, please approach your teacher.</p>

 <p align="justify">Q3 : My account has been locked.
-What should I do?</p>
+What should I do?
-<p align="justify">Your account will be locked after 6 attempts to log in with an incorrect password.
+<br>Your account will be locked after 6 attempts to log in with an incorrect password.
 Please approach your teacher to reset your password.</p>

 <p align="justify">Q4 : I used the "Password Reset Link Method" but I cannot find my password reset email.
-What can I do?</p>
+What can I do?
-<p align="justify">If you cannot see the email in your inbox, it may be in the spam or junk email folder.
-It is also possible that you have not keyed in or verified the email address in SLS. </p>
+<br>If you cannot see the email in your inbox, it may be in the spam or junk email folder.
+It is also possible that you have not keyed in or verified the email address in SLS.

-<p align="justify">Note: The URL in the email will expire within 20 minutes.
+<br>Note: The URL in the email will expire within 20 minutes.
 If the URL has expired, go to the login page and select "Forget Password" to try again.</p>

-<p align="justify">Q5 :Can I change the security questions?</p>
+<p align="justify">Q5 :Can I change the security questions?
-<p align="justify">Students can log in to SLS to change the answers to their security questions.
+<br>Students can log in to SLS to change the answers to their security questions.
 However, the questions are fixed.</p>